Ethnos (Sunday Edition) - February 18, 2001

 Already, in the draft of the new charter of the Church of America, the Greek American ecclesiastical and lay

 leadership is trying to ensure a status of semi-autonomy, in other words,

 a first step towards autocephaly.
 And there is no doubt that the weight of

 the organized part of the Greek-American community is pushing toward this

-goal, whereas the question of the survival of Orthodoxy and Hellenism in the
+goal, while the question of the survival of Orthodoxy and Hellenism in the

 United States remains as of yet unaddressed and unresolved.